jacksalici/face-detection-eye-tracking/readme.md

 _Comparison between two different classical face detection algorithms.
 They were tested on 35887 images containing a single image.
 They reach an accuracy of 0,70 and 0,57 respectively.
 Test made on a 2020 M1 MacBook Air._

-Although it may not be the best testing scenario since the faces are often occluded and the test we made not measures important metrics like precision and recall, it has been a very quick way to verify how both methods perform under real life like scenario.
-We had seen that dlib method handles better occlusions but moreover, is much more rotation invariant then Viola-Jones.
+Although it may not be the best testing scenario since the faces are often occluded and the test we made not measures important metrics like precision and recall, it has been a very quick way to verify how both methods perform under real-life scenario.
+We had seen that dlib method handles better occlusions but moreover, is much more rotation invariant than Viola-Jones.

 ## Facial landmarks detection